nais/blog/content/posts/tracing-from-0-to-100.md

 At NAV, we have a microservices architecture with thousands of services running in our Kubernetes clusters.
 We have been teaching our teams to adopt Prometheus metrics and Grafana, but to a large degree they still rely on digging through application log using Elastic and Kibana.

 Without proper request tracing, it is hard to get a good overview of how requests flow through the system.
-This makes it hard to troubleshoot errors in complex value chains and optimize slow requests.
+This makes it hard to troubleshoot errors in complex value chains and optimize slow requests, this was particularly challenging for our teams that have adopted an event-driven architecture with Kafka.
 It is like trying to navigate a city without a map.

 There has been several attempts to shoehorn some form of request tracing using HTTP headers over the years.
 I have found `Nav-Callid`, `nav-call-id`, `callId`, `X-Correlation-ID`, `x_correlationId`, `correlationId`, `x_correlation-id`, and even `x_korrelasjonsId` (Norwegian for correlationId).
 There are probably more variations out there that I haven't found yet.